-Well, we're hitting high garden season now!
-For those of us who grow our own herbs, that means finding a way to preserve at least some of that mid-summer herbal goodness for future use.
+The bees are buzzing and the blooms are bursting!
+For those of us who grow our own herbs, it's time to start preserving at least some of that mid-summer herbal goodness for future use.
 I dry some of my own herbs to use in teas, infused oils, as culinary additions, and, in the case of some of our hops vines, for the sheer pleasure of decoration!
 In my garden, I grow comfrey, lemon balm, various oregano and thyme varieties, chamomile, fennel, calendula, sage, rosemary, lavender, hyssop, and all sorts of mints (just to name a few of my favorites), and all of these are quite easy to dry and preserve for recipes, soaps, infused oils, and even dried bouquets.
 Plus, you don't need to have any fancy equipment for herb drying - it's so simple!

 Method: Air Drying